W-Floyd/furnace/README.md

 At one point I had to compile a newer version of Imagemagick from source to make some compositing work.
 If you get odd results, that may be the issue.
 This *seems* to have been solved by setting some options on all image operations.

-If you cancel a partial render, there will be an initial delay as the xml catalogue is parsed.
-Will see if I can do anything about that.

 Sizes 1024px and above are known not to be loaded in Minecraft, and so 512px is the largest default size.
 4096px is the largest size I have sucessfully processed, as 8192px segfaults when I run out of memory (16gb RAM + 4gb swap).

 Documentation could be better - I may eventually clean things up.